Nek5000/nekRS_doc/source/problem_setup/models.rst

 .. warning::

   It is highly recommended to familiarize with :ref:`okl block <okl_block>` for proper boundary specification.
   The above example assumes that the computational domain has no inlet boundaries.
 In case there are inlet boundaries present, they will also have Dirichlet type boundary condition for the :math:`k` and :math:`\tau` transport equations and it will be necessary to differentiate the value of :math:`k` and :math:`\tau` at the walls (zero) from those at the inlet (problem dependent).
- This is done using ``bc->id`` identifier in the :term:`okl block`.
+  This is done using ``bc->id`` identifier in the :ref:`okl_block`.
   See :ref:`boundary conditions section <boundary_conditions>` for usage details on how to specify boundary conditions.

 .. _lowmach_model: